Give Your Smart Contracts a Name — and a Reputation

 No!
 Enscribe uses the manager role for an ENS name, you retain full ownership of the ENS name and can choose to override or delete any actions performed by the service.

-Join the growing community of developers using Enscribe to deploy their smart contracts, enhancing trust and transparency in their web3 apps.
+Join the growing community of developers using Enscribe to name their smart contracts, enhancing trust and transparency in their web3 apps.

 Launch App